Nikhil-Doal/Tkinter-Math-game/README.md

              correctness of the answer and updates the progress bar accordingly.
 The user can also view the question log to review their previous answers and track their progress.

-             Topics that have been used outside of the provided booklet like:
-             .tkraise() and .place() have been explained in the attached document